yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-30/lab/README.md

-# Block 5 Project: City Explorer
+# Block 5 Project: RESTy

-We currently have a live City Explorer application running on 2 servers.
-The front end application is currently hosted at Github Pages.
+We currently have a live RESTy application deployed at Netlify

-That front end uses some older technologies (jQuery and Handlebars) that we would like to upgrade out of, and into the newest tech ... namely, React!

-But we don't want our clients to feel the impact.
-The look, feel, and functionality needs to remain exactly as it is.
-We can do a facelift at a later date.
-Our priority right now is to get this running on React.
+For this project, you will build a similar application in this lab, covering most of the core features (details below).

+The style and functionality as presented must be matched.
+You must use your own markup and CSS.

+Treat the deployed application as a mockup/redline.

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.